Pony Camp Information pack

 There is free WIFI at the school.
 We also have WIFI at the residential accommodation in three houses.
 The other houses do not have WIFI access.
 The students in these houses can use the WIFI in the common area at the main house or at the school.
 Most host families have WIFI.

-There is a safe in the coordinators room in each house for students to put the valuables and money in.
+There is a safe in the coordinators room in each house for the residential students to put their valuables and money in.
 Their ID and money will be placed here on day of arrival.
 They will have weekly access to their money.
 We recommend that the students place their money here.

 Mobile Phone Usage

-Please note that in order to encourage English language use and a more interactive language learning experience, phone use is restricted to 5.15 pm – 10 pm during the week for residential students.
-Students are allowed to use their phones at the weekends.
+Please note that in order to encourage English language use and a more interactive language learning experience, phone use is restricted to 5.15 pm – 10.00 pm during the week for residential students.
+Students are allowed to use their phones on Fridays and at the weekends.
 Occasionally during the week, students will use their phones for some class room activities.
-Students in host families, have access to their phones, but are not permitted to use them when on campus.
+Students in host families will not have their phones during the day 9.00 am – 5.15 pm approximately, Monday to Thursday.

 For any emergencies, please contact 00353 87 051 8592.

-On Bank holiday Mondays (19 March, 22 April, 6 May, 3 June & 28 October 2019), there will be no English classes, students are offered an excursion/activity in place).
-We open on the August bank holiday.
+On Bank holiday Mondays (17 March, 13 April, 4 May, 1 June & 26 October 2020), there will be no English classes, students are offered an excursion/activity in place).
+On August 03rd, the school is open as normal.

 The residential centre is within three minutes’ walk of the school.
 Students are housed in four bedroom houses with 8 – 11 students per house and one coordinator.
 The students will have their breakfast in the house, lunch and dinner is at the language school.